fssolutions/ng2-wizard/README.md

 ## Installation

-TypeDoc runs on angular 2 and is available as an NPM package.
+Wizard runs on angular 2 and is available as an NPM package.
 You can install ng2-wizard in your project's directory as usual:

 ```bash